Wyevale Nurseries is introducing recyclable plant pots for all its retail plants so that they can be recycled kerbside by consumers.

 “The recyclable taupe pot is an industry initiative being led by representatives from the Horticultural Trades Association (HTA) and UK growers.
 It’s great to see many growers’ backing the taupe pot and we’re very keen to look at the other ways we use plastic within the company to furthermore improve our environmental credentials.”

-Steve added: “We want to hear from our customers about the Correx boards and if they feel they really help generate more sales or if a small bed card would have the same effect.
+Steve added: “We want to hear from our customers about the correx boards and if they feel they really help generate more sales or if a small bed card would have the same effect.
 Our plan is to find a better substitute for the boards, which means there is then less waste.
-We welcome any feedback.”
+We welcome any feedback from our customers on the topic of our correx boards.”

-Wyevale Nurseries uses plant labels from Floramedia, all recyclable via the kerbside collection.
+Currently Wyevale Nurseries uses plant labels from Floramedia and these are all recyclable via the kerbside collection.